ChalmersGU-AI-course/AI-lecture-slides/lecture3.md

 ----

 ## Evaluating randomized algorithms (not in R&N)
+{:.no_toc}

+*(will not be in the written examination)*

 - How can you compare three algorithms A, B and C, when

-    - A solves the problem 30% of the time very quickly but doesn't halt for the other 70% of the cases
+    - A solves the problem 30% of the time very quickly but doesn't halt
+      for the other 70% of the cases

     - B solves 60% of the cases reasonably quickly but doesn't solve the rest